ssenart/lovelace-gazpar-card/README.md

 Trend ratio (% in the table) must be interpreted differently depending on the frequency:

-- Daily trend ratio is between two consecutive days.
+- Daily trend ratio is between two days with a week apart (for example, we compare two consecutive Sunday).

 - Monthly trend ratio is between two months with a year apart (for example, we compare Feb21 with Feb22).